mifansindonesia/forum/README.md

 - Fork // No Changed
 - Modifed // Live to join contact @Miyaku
 - Commit with changed
-- Pull Request or Brance
+- Pull Request or Branches

 # Lokal
 ## Git Konfigurasi